weinitor/BuildAHopper/README.md

 ### Pneumatic actuator
 Next, we have the pogo stick with a pneumatic spring.
 When compressed, a pneumatic spring gains its springiness from compressing air or other gas.
-Assuming the gas in the spring is ideal and the temperature remains constant during compression, Boyle's law dictates that the pressure and volume have a constant product, expressed as $p V = C$.
+Assuming the gas in the spring is ideal, and the temperature remains constant during compression, Boyle's law dictates that the pressure and volume have a constant product, expressed as $p V = C$.

 <p align="center">
 <img src="figs/fig5.png" alt="Air spring hopper" height="300"/>
 </p>

-> Find the air spring force law $F_{pneu}=f(\chi, V, A, p, C)$ that the pneumatic spring gives given the notations from the above figure.
+> Find the air spring force law $F_{pneu}=f(\chi, V, A, p, C)$ that the pneumatic spring gives, given the notations from the above figure.

 > If we were to inject gas into the air chamber at the lowest point of the stance phase, it would increase the stiffness of the spring and cause the pogo stick to jump up.
 > To calculate the additional force produced by this action, we can use the ideal gas law $(p V=n R T)$ and assume that the number of gas molecules is multiplied by a factor of $N$ from the lowest point for a certain duration.